Mkdir command linux directory creation

 Command definition

-command in Linux is used to create new directories.
+The mkdir command in Linux is used to create new directories.
 It allows users to organize files and folders in a hierarchical structure, making it easier to manage and locate data.
 The command can create single or multiple directories and can also set permissions for the new directories.

 Usage examples